How has the co-op job search process changed?

 How do I apply for co-op positions?

-- You will be able to search NUcareers for available positions using the same advanced search tools to which you have always had access.
+- You will be able to search NUcareers for available positions using advanced search tools.

 - The default view from your dashboard allows you access to all the jobs for which you are eligible to apply.
 Application eligibility is determined by the employer based on their needs, requirements, and interests.
 The employer may also express preferences for certain types of candidates (e.g. students enrolled in specific academic programs) in the job description posting.